beholdenon/BCOMFashion/README.md

 In the above case, if foo-mobile already exists, grunt createMobile will do nothing.
 This is so that on a case by case basis you can have files for mobile that are either just copies of the original or are hand customized.
-If you have changed the original file and you want grunt to update the mobile file, delete it.
+If you have changed the original file and you want grunt to update the mobile file, delete the mobile file.
 The grunt createMobile task will not touch the file if it already exists.

 ###Coremetrics